-The Australian Institute of Traffic Planning and Management Pilot Mentoring Program is organised by the QLD Young Professionals Committee and is intended to run from August to December (4 months).
+The Australian Institute of Traffic Planning and Management Mentoring Program runs from March to September (6 months).
 The Mentoring Program was developed as a result of the success of the NSW AITPM Buddy Program in an effort to foster a supportive and well-connected community.
 The Program aims to retain and support young professionals in the early years of their career as well as providing a forum for experienced AITPM members to give back to the profession.